ether/ueberDB/README.md

 `git clone` within your dirty database location and then set your upstream IE `git remote add origin git://whztevz`.

-The logic behind dirty git is that you can still use dirty but you can also have offsite backups.
-It's noisy and spammy but it can be useful.
+The logic behind dirty git is that you can still use dirty, but you can also have offsite backups.
+It's noisy and spammy, but it can be useful.